 Ask Marc – about personas

-In this webinar, our co-founder and CEO Marc gives an overview on personas – how they differ from market segments and other constructs, how to create and update them, and how to successfully embed them in organizations.
+In this session we talk about how personas differ from market segments and other constructs, how to create and update them, and how to successfully embed them in organizations.

 - [02:50] What are personas?